FTLam11/fronk-tolks/elixir-intro.md

 * Used by WhatsApp, Heroku, Chef, RabbitMQ, financial systems, multiplayer games

-Example: Ericsson's communication system must support millions of users/phone calls.
+Example: Ericsson's communication system supports millions of users/phone calls.
 One dropped phone call or impacted area cannot bring the entire system down.
 Updating the system should not disconnect calls in progress.